 Hack #4: Use the Right Keyword Match Types

 AdWords tries to gauge user intent based on the keyword choice.
-For instance, when a user types in a search query on Google, AdWords displays the ads that are considered relevant by the auction system.
+For instance, when a user types in a search query on Google Adwords Service the ads that are considered relevant by the auction system.
 And, keywords are one of the critical elements of any PPC campaign.
 Apart from keywords, the modifiers you use to determine the keywords also play a crucial role.

 Take a look at the four classifications of Keyword Matches: